jimmymack/package-about/src/welcome.md

 3. You have root access, and can run anything (including apt-get's).

-4. Changes you make to the instance will not be saved unless they are in your home directory!
+4. Changes you make to the instance will not be saved unless they are in your home directory (/home/{your first name})!
+This directory is your workspace, and it is persistent

 5. You can video chat on this dock with others via ctrl + shift + V

+6. For more help, check out http://help.mimir.io/